ShadowKnightMK4/InsightDebugApi/Readme.md

 ------------------------------------------
 About this project
 ------------------------------------------
 Insight API is a tool to learn more about a process.
 It should also be suitable for unique debugging needs.
-It leverages a few APIs – specifically, the Windows Debugging API, the Windows ImageHlp/Symbol API and the Detours API to inject DLLs in the target to gather information about the target and potentially modify how it executes.
+It leverages a few APIs â€“ specifically, the Windows Debugging API, the Windows ImageHlp/Symbol API and the Detours API to inject DLLs in the target to gather information about the target and potentially modify how it executes.
 One does not strictly need source code access to target inspect/modify execution with the